Ready for a new adventure? Let our trip planner guide you to unforgettable experiences, your way.

 The Typical Day on ABC Trek

-The Annapurna Base Camp is a fun adventure, and daily activities are similar.
+The Annapurna Base Camp is a fun adventure, and daily activities are similar on each consecutive day.
 On each typical day, you will have breakfast, trek for a few hours, have lunch, visit local attractions, reach new destinations, have dinner, and call it a day.
 So, let’s get into it in more detail.

 Early Morning